arlennav/mbox_challenge_q1/README.md

 # mbox_challenge_q1
-Your goal is to take this mbox file with your script and generate another mbox file with all the email messages.
+Goal is to take this mbox file with your script and generate another mbox file with all the email messages.

-#Dependencies
+# Dependencies

 pip install tqdm